networkop/tf-mcloud-demo/README.md

 # 1. Authentication

 Terraform requires authenticaion details with enough privileges to create and delete VPC/VNET, Subnets and Virtual Machine objects on Azure, AWS and Arista CVP.
-At a minimum, the folowing environment variables must be set:
+At a minimum, the following environment variables must be set:

 ```bash
 export TF_VAR_ipsec_license="URL of vEOS ipsec license"